Proposed B.S. in Nursing

-- Complete the online SMUMN or The Common Application and include Nursing as your area of interest.
+- Complete the online Saint Mary’s application or the Common Application and include nursing as your area of interest.

 - Submit an essay addressing the following: Please share with us why you want to be a nurse.
 In doing so, please give consideration to the topic of empathy as an important quality or attribute for nurses.
 Why do you think empathy is important to your chosen profession?
 What experiences have you had where you have shown or been shown empathy, and how has it shaped your perspective on this?
 Your essay should be between 500-750 words in length.

 - Have a cumulative high school GPA of 3.2 or higher at the time of application.
 To hold one’s place in the cohort for the fall 2021 semester, you must achieve a GPA of 3.2 or higher on your final transcript.

 - Have completed at least one year of algebra with a passing grade.